 - 4. The poles with light fittings go at the front of the cabinet, nearest to the wiring under the base.
 The wires from the two light poles must be wired into the connector blocks under the base using the small red screwdriver supplied.
 Before doing so, however, ensure a flange (collar) is placed on the pole, as shown in Photo 2. - 5.
 The wiring required is shown in Photo 3.
 Note that design changes mean there may be four red wires instead of two.
 In this case, there will be two connector blocks under the base connect all four red wires into these connector blocks, but make sure to keep the red wires in pairs, as indicated in Photo 4.
+NOTE: The red wires are in pairs.
+These pairs can be distinguished by either how they are intertwined or by the length of the wires.
+The pairs should be wired together in the connector blocks i.e. the long wires together in one connector block and the shorter wires together in the other.

 - 6. After all four poles have been secured in place, place the cabinet upright, take the back glass panel (the largest of the glass panels), and place it in the appropriate slot on the base board.
-There is a right and wrong side up.
-You can tell which end goes in the base by the holes on this side being slightly further from the edge than the holes on the other end.
-This extra distance is to accommodate the groove in the base the panel sits in. - 7.
+There is no right side up.
+The back panel can also be identified as having one hole in the middle of each of its long sides, as opposed to a hole on just one side. - 7.
 Place one of the side panels into its slot on the base board, making sure that the hole on the long side of the panel corresponds to the hole on the back panel.
 Fasten the two panels together through the holes using an L bracket and two screws (Photo 5).
 Repeat this process with the second side panel.

 8. Once the basic structure of the cabinet is in place, the shelf supports and flanges can be threaded on to the rear poles (the ones with no light fittings).
 The flanges are designed to cover the hole that the poles go through - see Photo 6.
 The shelf supports are placed on to the pole with the grubber screw (the screw that holds the shelf firm in its slot) facing down.
-Each pole will have one flange (which goes on first), followed by five shelf supports.
-Photo 6 shows a bottom flange, followed by four shelf supports and a top flange.
-Your model will have five shelf supports and no top flange.
+Each pole will have one flange (which goes on first), followed by four shelf supports, then another flange facing upwards.
+Photo 6 shows these flanges and shelf supports.
+NOTE: The poles with light fittings on them already have their shelf supports pre-threaded (in-between the light fittings).
+You should have already threaded the bottom flange on (before poking the wires through the base).
+All that remains on these poles is to place a top flange on, facing upwards.

-Pn: 027 2937193 Fax: (09) 6290900 Email: info@showcasesdirect.co.nz www.showcasesdirect.co.nz
+Ph: 027 2937193 Fax: (09) 6290900 mail: info@showcasesdirect.co.nz www.showcasesdirect.co.nz